NordicSemiconductor/pc-nrfconnect-shared/README.md

 # pc-nrfconnect-shared

-This project provides Shared commodities for developing nRF Connect for Desktop apps and their launcher:
+This project provides shared commodities for developing nRF Connect for Desktop apps and their launcher:

 * React components
 * Build scripts